 That’s because, while Spotify is available for Linux, it’s only officially supported at the moment on Android, and it’s been a bit of a pain to install on Fedora Linux / QubesOS – there are two community-created install methods, one of which is currently known to be broken, and neither of which worked for me the last time I tried them.

 I only use Skype on my Nexus too, for a similar reason.
-Skype on Linux is too far behind – it doesn’t support group chats or group calls, which makes it useless for me professionally.
+Skype on Linux is behind – it doesn’t support group calls.
 Microsoft, who acquired Skype Technologies in 2011, have said they are working on it.
 Microsoft?
 Working on commercial software for desktop Linux?
 That’s a new one on me!

 But the irony is, both Fedora and Android are Linux!